Timovzl/RtlTimoInterviewDemo/README.md

 All tests can be run both locally and in a pipeline.

+## Monitoring

+- The `/metrics` endpoint exposes a number of metrics.
+- Structured logging is available, currently aimed at the console but easily extended to the preferred sink.
+- Tracing can be added based on the preferred infrastructure.

 ## Pipelines

 For lack of time and information regarding RTL's infrastructure, the implementation of pipelines has been left out-of-scope.